selectstar/dbt-impact-report-action/README.md

                 SELECTSTAR_DATASOURCE_GUID: YOUR DATA SOURCE GUID  # (e.g.: ds_aRjCTzAf4dPNigiV87Uggq)
          ```

-3. Test it Out
+3. Test it Out:

    After configuring the GitHub action, test out the dbt Impact Report by creating a pull request with any change to a dbt
 model file in the repo.
 You should see the action running and a new comment generated on the pull request with
 the Impact report.